-Built-in to most modern versions of Mac OS X (10.4 and later), Automator makes it simple to create sophisticated, complex automations.
+Built-in to Mac OS X 10.4 and later, Automator makes it simple to create sophisticated, complex automations.
 Out-of-the-box, Automator can’t control Adobe Photoshop, but with the addition of this Photoshop Automator Actions collection, you get everything necessary to drive Photoshop using Automator.

 While Photoshop’s Actions palette provides a simple way to record and playback complex actions, it’s functions are limited to only things you can do in Photoshop.
 Since Automator workflows can span multiple applications, you can easily automate entire photo and graphics production pipelines.
 For example, you can can use Automator and the Photoshop Automator Actions collection to batch process the manipulation of your images and then automatically upload the results to a server, archive them to a CD or DVD, build and print contact sheets – and all with a single button press.

 The Photoshop Automator Actions collection also provides sophisticated logical actions, which allow you to filter your images based on many EXIF and IPTC tags, color mode, size, orientation, and more.
 So, you can build build workflows that only perform edits on images that match specific criteria.
 For example, you could build a workflow that processes CMYK images one way, but performs different actions on RGB images.